MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

     - **OS disk:** Specify the OS (boot) disk for the VM.
 The OS disk is the disk that has the operating system bootloader and installer.
     - **Availability set:** If the VM should be in an Azure availability set after migration, specify the set.
 The set must be in the target resource group you specify for the migration.

 9. In **Disks**, specify whether the VM disks should be replicated to Azure, and select the disk type (standard SSD/HDD or premium-managed disks) in Azure.
-Then click **Next**.
+Then select **Next**.
     - You can exclude disks from replication.
     - If you exclude disks, won't be present on the Azure VM after migration.

-10. In **Review and start replication**, review the settings, and click **Replicate** to start the initial replication for the servers.
+10. In **Review and start replication**, review the settings, and then select **Replicate** to start the initial replication for the servers.

 > [!NOTE]
 > You can update replication settings any time before replication starts, in **Manage** > **Replicating machines**.
 Settings can't be changed after replication starts.